SamGurr/RClub/sessions/3_3_2023_Git_workshop/20230303_time_to_git_started.md

 #### How read and open text files from command line to save edits

+Before getting started, navigate to the teamwork branch

 (1) View whole file in command line